Date: Monday, 10 November 2025; 24th Annual Day.

 - to promote national and international solidarity for shared science between nations.

-- to renew local and international commitment for the use of scientific knowledge and technology to benefit societies.
+- to renew local and international commitment to using scientific knowledge and technology to benefit societies.

-- to draw attention to the challenges faced by science in raising support for the scientific endeavor.
+- to draw attention to the challenges faced by science in raising support for scientific endeavors.

 Inception:

-The first World Science Day for Peace and Development was officially held on November 10, 2002.
+World Science Day for Peace and Development was observed for the first time on 10 November 2002.

 History: